mlesnoff/Jchemo.jl/docs/src/index.md

 See also the related projects:

-- [JchemoData.jl](https://github.com/mlesnoff/JchemoData.jl): Datasets repository (used in the examples)
+- [JchemoData.jl](https://github.com/mlesnoff/JchemoData.jl): Repository of datasets (used in the examples)

 - [JchemoDemo](https://github.com/mlesnoff/JchemoDemo): Training material